smucclaw/sandbox/jacobtan/DMN (decision model and notation)/phase 3 heightened alert dine-in.md

 Seems to work: start from the first relevant variable in the first row.
 Then move on to the next relevant variable in the first same row.
 Do likewise for subsequent rows.

+The flowchart is essentially a control flow graph of a Haskell function's pattern matching process.

 https://flowchart.fun/

 ```